cardano-foundation/docs-cardano-org/explainers/cardano-explainers/what-is-a-cryptocurrency.md

 ## What is a cryptocurrency?

-A *cryptocurrency* is a digital asset, which is cryptographically designed to serve as a medium of exchange for goods or services.
-Cryptocurrencies do not typically exist in a physical form and are not issued by a single centralized authority.
+A *cryptocurrency* is a digital asset, which is stored on the ledger and is designed to serve as a medium of exchange for goods or services.
+It is otherwise called *crypto*.

-Blockchain ledgers serve as an underlying technology for cryptocurrency creation in a decentralized environment.
+Blockchain ledgers serve as the underlying technology for cryptocurrency creation in a decentralized environment.
 Blockchain protocols use rigorous cryptography techniques to enable the minting (creation) of cryptocurrency and to secure and verify crypto ownership and fund movement records.
-The price of cryptocurrency is not controlled by the government or centralized financial institutions.
+The price of cryptocurrency is not controlled by a government or centralized financial institution.
 It is defined by its value, correlation to real-world figures, and is driven by market supply and demand.

-There exist many different blockchain ledgers, such as Cardano, Bitcoin, Ethereum, Hyperledger, Tron, and many more.
-You can investigate different cryptocurrencies and learn about their ledgers using such sources as [CoinMarketCap](https://coinmarketcap.com/), [Gemini](https://www.gemini.com/prices), [Coinbase](https://www.coinbase.com/) or [CoinDesk](https://www.coindesk.com/coindesk20) to name a few.

-### Ada and lovelace units
+### Ada - the native currency of Cardano

-Each blockchain ledger has its underlying cryptocurrency - the ledger’s native currency.

-Ada is Cardano’s native currency - the principal currency.
+Each blockchain ledger has its underlying cryptocurrency or native currency.
+Ada is the native, or principal currency on Cardano.
 This means that ada is the main payment unit on Cardano; it is accepted as fee-payment, to make deposits, and is also the only currency in which rewards are distributed.

 Lovelace is the smallest denomination of ada.
 One ada = 1,000,000 lovelaces.
-Ada has 6 decimal places, which makes it easily divisible into smaller fractions.
+Ada has six decimal places, which makes it easily divisible into smaller fractions.

 ### Native tokens ###